MicrosoftDocs/msix-docs/msix-src/msix-sdk/release-notes/sdk-release-notes-1.7.md

 There are two ways to create a package
 1. Using the makemsix tool and specifying an input directory and the name of the output package. ```makemsix.exe pack -d <directory> -p <package> [options]```
 2. Programmatically by using the IAppxPackaging APIs.
 Specifically IAppxPackageWriter IAppxPackageWriter3, IAppPackageWriterUtf8 and IAppxPackageWriter3Utf8.
-There is a **PackSample** under the sample directory that illustrates how to use [this](https://github.com/microsoft/msix-packaging/tree/master/sample/PackSample)
+See [**PackSample**](https://github.com/microsoft/msix-packaging/tree/master/sample/PackSample) for an example on how to use the APIs.

 ## Update to msix.dll